QwenLM/Qwen2.5/docs/source/deployment/vllm.rst

 ``32768`` and thus the maximum length for the serving is also this value, leading to higher requirements of memory.
 Reducing it to a proper length for yourself often helps with the OOM issue.
 Another argument you can pay attention to is ``--gpu-memory-utilization``.
-By default it is ``0.9`` and you can level it up to tackle the OOM problem.
+By default, it is ``0.9`` and you can level it up to tackle the OOM problem.
 This is also why you find a vLLM service always takes so much memory.